KyrolosMagdy/pero.kero01-gmail.com/front-end/README.md

 if I was asked to improve this code here is what I well do:

-1- implement react-router.

-2- add style-components (and more css improvements).
+1- add style-components (and more css improvements).

-3- implement tokens and session management in a more secure manners.
+2- implement tokens and session management in a more secure manners.

-4- add lazy-loader (so we can only render what the user will see and use and not the whole app).
+3- add lazy-loader (so we can only render what the user will see and use and not the whole app).

-5- I would recommend using redux-saga for managing states.
+4- I would recommend using redux-saga for managing states.

-6-delete the duplicated code.
+5-delete the duplicated code.
 (I tried to focus on the logic here)

+6- implemetn express-validator